 Spotlight On: Trump's Trade War and Implications for Canada and Asia

-On February 3, 2025, U.S. President Donald Trump's across-the-board tariffs of 25 per cent on Canadian goods, announced two days earlier, were postponed for 30 days after Washington and Ottawa came to a deal that will see Canada bolster surveillance at the border against organized crime, fentanyl, and money laundering.
+On February 3, 2025, U.S. President Donald Trump's across-the-board tariffs of 25 per cent on Canadian goods, announced two days earlier, were postponed for 30 days after Washington and Ottawa came to a deal that would see Canada bolster surveillance at the border against organized crime, fentanyl, and money laundering.

 Main photo: Chip Somodevilla/Getty Images